Horbee/ygt-next/README.md

 - pnpm: An alternative package manager for Node.js that is faster and more efficient than npm.
 - Docker: An open-source platform that automates the deployment, scaling, and management of containerized applications.

-The application uses Google Auth Provider to sign in users and Cloudinary to save the media files.
-You will need to setup a project with OAuth 2.0 Client IDs using the [Google Cloud Console](https://console.cloud.google.com/) and create a free [Cloudinary](https://cloudinary.com/) storage.
+The application uses Google Auth Provider to sign in users and AWS S3 to save the media files.
+You will need to setup a project with OAuth 2.0 Client IDs using the [Google Cloud Console](https://console.cloud.google.com/) and create an S3 Bucket.

 ## Installation